mbarcia/pipelineframework/CONTRIBUTING.md

 ### For Maintainers
 When your pull request is merged to main, the maintainers will handle the release process using the Maven Release Plugin.
+The project now uses standard Maven practices: strict hierarchy with every module linking back to its parent using `<parent>`, all the way up to the root, and version omission in children where all child and intermediate parent modules omit their own `<version>` tag entirely, relying solely on inheritance from the root parent.

 ## Questions?